Digital Radio in the Republic of Ireland: DAB Ireland Mux2

-Radio stations licensed by the broadcasting commission of Ireland ceased broadcasting on Ireland's second digital radio multiplex (Mux 2) on Sunday, 30 November 2008.
+Radio stations licensed by the Broadcasting Commission of Ireland ceased broadcasting on Ireland's second digital radio multiplex (Mux 2) on Sunday, 30 November 2008.
 The stations were broadcasting on Mux 2 as part of a digital radio trial.
 RTÉ continues to broadcast on the RTÉ multiplex.
-ComReg and the BCI are currently exploring regulatory frameworks for digital radio multiplex licensing and broadcast licences.
+ComReg and the Broadcasting Authority of Ireland are currently exploring regulatory frameworks for digital radio multiplex licensing and broadcast licences.

-(DB Digital Broadcasting - 2012 to 2017)
+DB Digital Broadcasting (2012 to 2017)

-DB Digital Broadcasting launched a national multiplex in selected areas of Ireland in July 2012.
+DB Digital Broadcasting launched a national multiplex in some areas of Ireland in July 2012.
 Plans to expand to Limerick were dropped in 2014.
-The multiplex closed on 30 June 2017 after a lack of enthusiasm for DAB from the commercial sector and after its licence expired from ComReg.
-The operator is attempting to relaunch a national service after the announcement of the closure of the first national multiplex.
+The multiplex closed on 30 June 2017 due to a lack of enthusiasm for DAB from the commercial sector and after its licence from ComReg expired.
+The operator was attempting to relaunch a national service after the announcement of the closure of the first national multiplex.